obhq/obliteration/docs/index.md

   - `Desktop development with C++` workload is required
 - [Windows Terminal](https://aka.ms/terminal)
   - You can use a classic `Command Prompt` but make sure you enable [ANSI escape sequences](https://stackoverflow.com/q/16755142/1829232)

+## AArch64

+- Rust on the latest nightly channel
+  - You can install with `rustup toolchain install nightly`
+- Rust std source for nightly
+  - You can install with `rustup component add rust-src --toolchain nightly`
+- Rust `aarch64-unknown-none-softfloat` target
+  - You can install with `rustup target add aarch64-unknown-none-softfloat`